 The better you understand the customer, the better their experience will be.
 Whenever appropriate, try and gather additional information so that future interactions can be that much more focused.

 Ask your customer how they would like to be addressed and don’t forget your manners.
 Never lose patience on a call, regardless of how frustrating it becomes.
 Interacting with etiquette shows professionalism and courtesy.
 One heated conversation can derail the entire customer experience and cause your customer to churn and spread negative word of mouth.

 Don’t be a robot

-Be a real person on the call.
-Even if you’re required to stick to a script, take advantage of tone, pitch and inflection to help you sound more natural.
+Being a real person on the call is a great way to learn how to build rapport with customers.
+Even if you’re required to stick to a script, take advantage of tone, pitch, and inflection to help you sound more natural.
 If it’s in your nature, firing off a small joke or showing your personality can heighten the overall experience.
 Reassure your customers that you are happy to assist them by dropping the monotone speech and picking up an upbeat mannerism that is authentically portrayed over the phone line.

 Thank patient customers for their graciousness.
 When a customer agrees to respond to a survey, sincerely thank them for their time.
 Compliment customers who purchase powerful products and services and reassure them they have made the right choice.
 A little gratitude goes a long way.

 A customer should never have to wonder about timelines, progress and next steps.
 Those items should be proactively communicated to them right away.
 If the customer has hopes that your organization can meet needs that you’re not confident can be met, be frank with them in order to establish trust.
 Transparent interactions set up accurate expectations.

 Be persistent!
 There is a level of tenacity that must be reached before rapport can be fully established in a customer-to-agent relationship.
 With determination and steadfastness, your agents and your organization can win the trust and devotion of your customers.